Courses-journey/cpp-cherno/README.md

 - Use Functions only to reduce code

-- Too many function can affects preformance
+- Too many function can affects performance

-- Function declration written in `.h` files
+- Function declaration written in `.h` files
-- Function definiation written in translation unit `.cpp` files
+- Function definition written in translation unit `.cpp` files

 # C++ Header Files

 - Used for

-  - declare ceratin type of function
+  - declare certain type of function

 - When define function in another file c++ won't know that it even exist when compiling the file

-  - So we need a common place to make declartion in it.
+  - So we need a common place to make declaration in it.

 ## `#pragma once`